Competition and how to understand its importance in your Biz.

 Often clients will place what they want ahead of what they need.
-Client wants will take priority over what they need, and it is essential for us to know this when we are competing for our clients valuable time and money.
+The client “wants” will take priority over what they need, and it is requisite for us to know this when we are competing for our clients valuable time and money.

 Learning to become Target Market Intelligent gives you clarity around who your client is, it unquestionably helps you to create a more evident biz strategy.
 Consequently, from your Target Market, interviews you learn very quickly what a client will pay for and what they individually will respond too.
 Knowing potential consumers are can stop you from feeling invisible because you have learnt how to connect with them in their preferred way.

 Target Market Intelligence gives you the specifics to be able to create your Niche.
 Identifying your ideal client means they align with your purpose and you align with what they want and at the same time have the ability to support them in uncovering there needs.
 Targeting a niche doesn’t imply that you are excluding potential clients.
 Instead, you are focusing your efforts on a specific type of customer which is more likely to buy from your Biz.